-Taxotere (docetaxel) is a cytotoxic chemotherapy drug manufactured by Sanofi-Aventis.
-Since its Food and Drug Administration approval in 1996, Taxotere chemotherapy has become one of the most frequently prescribed drugs in its class.
+Taxotere (docetaxel) is a cytotoxic chemotherapy drug.
+Manufacturer Sanofi-Aventis won Taxotere’s Food and Drug Administration approval over two decades ago, in 1996.
+Today, Taxotere chemotherapy is frequently prescribed for its significantly higher survival rates than doxorubicin.
 It’s also among the most popular breast cancer treatments.
 However, docetaxel also treats other, lesser-known cancers — including some which the FDA considers to be off-label use.

 Which Cancers Does Taxotere Chemotherapy Treat?

 Currently, Taxotere chemotherapy treats:

 - Non-small cell lung cancer

 - Advanced stomach cancer

 - Head and neck cancer